MarcinTyszka/Backgammon-CPP/README.md

 ## Screenshots

-*(Replace the links below with actual paths to your images once uploaded to the repository)*

 ![Main Menu / Title Screen](titlescrn.png)

 *Main Title Screen*

 ![Gameplay Board](gameplayscrn.png)

 *In-game board with ANSI colors and custom UI*

 ---